[squeak-dev] [RELEASED] Squeak 4.1

 > arbitrary length, based on the CompiledMethodTrailer changes.

-> viewed without opening new windows all the time.
+> without opening new windows all the time.
 It utilizes a new

-> customization of the list.
-A quick adoption of DependencyBrowser has
+> of the list.
+A quick adoption of DependencyBrowser has been added allowing

 > Core Libraries

-> hierachy has been refactored to have both Set and Dictionary a subclass
+> has been refactored to have both Set and Dictionary a subclass of

-> of HashedCollection instead of having Dictionary a subclass of Set.
+> HashedCollection instead of having Dictionary a subclass of Set.
+Squeak now

-> Squeak now uses a better distributed scaledIdentityHash for identity
+> uses a better distributed scaledIdentityHash for identity sets and

 > StandardFilestream now performs read-buffering, dramatically speading up